blastcloud/hybrid-docs/docs/mocking-responses/readme.md

         ])
     );

-    //... whatever the first request sent to your client is, the response above will be returned.
+    // Whatever the first request sent to your client is,
+    // the response above will be returned.
 }
 ```